-James is Chair of the AMR Industry Alliance Board and has also served as the Vice-Chair of Health at Business at the OECD, and as a member of the UK Life Science Strategy Board.
+James is Chair of the AMR Industry Alliance Board and Chair of the INTREPID Alliance Board.
+He has also served as the Vice-Chair of Health at Business at the OECD, and as a member of the UK Life Science Strategy Board.

 I believe that progress requires great science, trust-based conversations, and real commitment to action.